Improving physical self-determination

 Education and dispensing contraceptives gives women in Nigeria more opportunities to make their own decisions about pregnancy.

 Nigeria is a country with a young, growing population.
 Currently, many women do not have access to family planning services or are insufficiently informed.
 KfW is financing a reproductive health project on behalf of the German Federal Government.
 This includes help in cases of sexual violence.
-The project promotes the sexual and reproductive health of 1.5 million people, in particular women, girls and their partners.
+The project promotes the sexual and reproductive health of 2 million people, in particular women, girls and their partners.

 The project creates a safe space for women to talk about contraception, even in remote villages in Nigeria.
 This is achieved by educating mobile healthcare teams trained by the non-governmental organisation MSI Reproductive Choices Nigeria on safe methods of contraception and hygienic menstrual management.
 Women in Nigeria have so far had little opportunity to make their own decisions about family planning.
-Of the 219 million women without access to contraception worldwide, more than 50 million live in Nigeria.
-Sexual and reproductive health and rights are significantly worse in Nigeria than in comparable African countries.
+Of the 214 million women without access to contraception worldwide, almost 50 million live in Nigeria.
+Sexual and reproductive health and rights (SRHR) are significantly worse in Nigeria than in comparable African countries.
 On average, a woman in Nigeria has more than five children.
 Mothers are around 70 times more likely to die during childbirth than in Germany.

 Too poor for contraception